OutlawCecil/Outlaw-2FA/ROADMAP.md

 - Forked from WristKey
 - Cleaned up unused resources and consolidated some to remove them.
 - Fixed multiple bugs.
+- Realized I should do more than fork & fix.

 ## ⏳ Upcoming planned changes